ruslanmv/DeepSeek-R1-RL-Driven-Language-Models/README.md

 # DeepSeek-R1: Charting New Frontiers in Pure RL-Driven Language Models
 ---
 ![](assets/2025-01-29-00-44-39.png)

+## Introduction

+In the rapidly evolving landscape of artificial intelligence, DeepSeek-R1 stands out as a groundbreaking advancement in the realm of large language models (LLMs).
+By challenging conventional approaches that rely heavily on supervised fine-tuning (SFT), DeepSeek-R1 pioneers a novel methodology driven primarily by Reinforcement Learning (RL).
+This blog delves into the intricacies of DeepSeek-R1, exploring how it achieves advanced reasoning capabilities without the need for extensive human-annotated data.
+From its innovative training pipeline to its open-source commitment and record-setting benchmarks, DeepSeek-R1 represents a significant leap forward in AI research.
+Join us as we unpack the technical breakthroughs, practical applications, and future potential of this transformative model, and discover how it is reshaping the boundaries of what AI can achieve.

 ## 1. A Leap in Reasoning via Pure Reinforcement Learning (RL)

 ### 1.1 No Supervised Fine-Tuning (SFT) Required